AckeeCZ/styleguide/backend/guides/rest.md

         /api/v1/vehicles?userId=me

-- we advice agains using these replacements in the request payload
+- we advice against using these replacements in the request payload

         ## Bulk create